planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Attack

 Adventurers get a lot of mileage out of bone-headed violence, so learn this Action well.
-This applies to any physical strike, whether unarmed, melee, ranged, or even supernatural.
-Attackers Check NATURE vs. their target's POISE.
-If successful, they inflict the weapon's DM plus any Edge as damage to Mettle.
-If a CONCEPT includes the name of a weapon or fighting style, they may use it in place of NATURE.
+Check NATURE for melee Attacks and MOTIVE for ranged Attacks, always vs. the target’s POISE.
+If successful, they inflict the weapon’s DM plus any Edge as damage.
+If a CONCEPT includes the name of a weapon or fighting style, they may use it in place of NATURE or MOTIVE.

-**Check** NATURE vs. POISE
+**Check** NATURE vs. POISE for melee, MOTIVE vs. POISE for ranged.

 {: .outcomes }